islandcontroller/ps2ded-sce/README.md

 The script will automatically start up an IOP module server, and dump the register contents of both processors to check the connection.

+### Volume mounts from a Windows host

+Due to incompatibilities between the 32-bit libraries used by SCE tools and the volume driver for Windows mounts, `ee-gcc` and the like will fail trying to access files in the `/work` directory.

+A workaround is provided with the `sync_work` script.
+This script will copy the `/work` folder to the container-local filesystem, and synchronize outgoing changes back to the Windows host using `rsync`.
+Synchronization is repeated every 5 seconds, and checks file contents for changes using a CRC.

+**Note:** This will keep overriding any changes made on the Windows host.

+    sync_work ~
+    cd ~/work

 ## Configuration

 Use Docker environment variable arguments when launching a new container to configure the IP address of the target device: